MoBiodiv/elev_gradient/README.md

 # Ant elevational biodiversity gradient

-This repositiory contains the code to run the case study example analysis from the manuscript:
+This repositiory contains the code to run the case study example analysis from the manuscript by McGlinn et al. (2020).

-McGlinn, D.J., T. Engel, S.A.
-Blowes, N.J.
-Gotelli, T.M.
-Knight, B.J.
-McGill,
-N.J.
-Sanders, and J.M.
-Chase. accepted.
-A multiscale framework for disentangling the roles of evenness, density and aggregation on diversity gradients.
-Ecology.

 ## Data

-The case study is a reanalysis of ant community data collected in the Great Smokies National Park with seven additional sites.
+The case study is a reanalysis of ant community data collected in the Great Smokies National Park with seven additional sites (Sanders et al. 2007).

-Sanders, N.J., J.-P. Lessard, M.C.
-Fitzpatrick, and R.R.
-Dunn.
-2007.
-Temperature, but not productivity or geometry, predicts elevational diversity gradients in ants across spatial grains.
-Global Ecology and Biogeography 16:640–649.

 The raw data files (NOT MEANT FOR FUTURE ANALYSIS) were provided by Nathan Sanders: